 An important problem in the study of episodic memory has been the lack of an animal model.
 In the absence of this, human lesion studies have provided a large proportion of the evidence regarding the structures that implement episodic memory, and these lesions tend to be either precisely demarcated but large (such as the neurosurgical lesion in H.M.) or difficult to define exactly (such as the damage caused by stroke, anoxia, or herpes simplex encephalitis).
-Tulving defines episodic memory as the memory of temporally defined events in subjective time, giving the possessor the ability to travel back in time to re-experience remembered events ('autonoetic consciousness'), and has suggested that this may not be possessed by non-humans (Tulving, 1985; Tulving, 1995; Tulving & Markowitsch, 1998).
+Tulving defines episodic memory as the memory of temporally defined events in subjective time, giving the possessor the ability to travel back in time to re-experience remembered events ('autonoetic consciousness', from Gr. autos self, noetikos pertaining to the mind, intellect, or process of perceiving or thinking), and has suggested that this may not be possessed by nonhumans (Tulving, 1985; Tulving, 1995; Tulving & Markowitsch, 1998).
 It is difficult to know if animals 're-experience' past events, but the use of simpler definitions has allowed some remarkable capabilities of animals to be established.
 For example, Clayton & Dickinson (1998) identify remembering what, where, and when an event occurred as key components of episodic memory, and show that scrub jays encode this information.
 Morris (2001) identifies some other episodic-like tasks, such as one-trial, scene-specific discrimination learning (that is, memory for particular events); he has developed a model of this in the rat.